 With an X8 slot, however, you get reduced bandwidth.
 The throughput rate of the slot is effectively halved when you step down from an X16 slot to an X8 slot.

 An x8 slot is often found on mid-high end motherboards built for multiple GPU setups.

 Why can’t a PC feature more than one true x16 slot?
 Well, this has to do with the nature of how many PCIe lanes you have on an average system.
 At any given time you can have about 20-24 user accessible PCIe lanes.

 Having two full x16 slots will equate to 32 PCIe lanes!
 Since that is not possible on a commercial motherboard, the bandwidth is halved to cater to multiple GPUs and to stay within lane count limit of your PC.

-Only workstation grade motherboards can offer multiple true x16 slots.
+Only workstation grade motherboards can offer multiple true x16 slots!

-Do note that the x8 slots also have the physical size of an x16 slot:
+Again, note that the x8 slots also have the physical size of an x16 slot:

 On the motherboard above, you can see that it has 3 x PCIe x16 slots.
-They have the same physical size, but have different lane count i.e top has 16 lanes, middle has 8 lanes and bottom slot has 4 lanes.
+They have the same physical size, but have different lane count i.e the top slot has 16 lanes, middle has 8 lanes and bottom slot has 4 lanes.

 The motherboard basically will have the following configuration depending on how many GPUs you choose to install: